|

 as a focal point to jointly consider international agreements of Conventions

 and Protocols regarding industrial hazardous substances.
-In coordination

 |